waikato-datamining/simple-file-poller/README.md

 object you avoid the danger of accidentally replacing attributes that were introduced in the Poller class at a later stage.

+With the `stop_file` parameter you can specify a particular file name which will direct the Poller to stop listing files and stop operation (off by default).
+That way, it is possible to stop polling gracefully via a simple file in the `input` directory.

 ## Custom file check

 The following example looks for JPG and PNG files in `/home/fracpete/poll/in/` and will